 WWW.
 What will work for me.
 I’m eyeing a wall I have all my ridiculous certificates on.
 It’s a great place for a concept board.
 I could stand there when I’m at work.
 I have been inspired by a friend who just got a standing desk.
 My job is all sitting.
 My car is sitting.
 My computer is sitting.
 Supper is sitting.
 TV is sitting.
 At least winter is over and the yard beckons.
 Stop by and see the grease board.
 See if I really did it!

 - Sitting is an independent risk factor for further disability with activities of daily living?
-T or F
+T or F. Answer: True

-4. The effect of prolonged sitting is softened by 30 minutes of daily rigourous exercise.
-T or F
+- The effect of prolonged sitting is softened by 30 minutes of daily rigourous exercise.
+T or F Answer: False, darn it.

-5. Just walking around or standing seems to be sufficient so soften the deleterious effect of sitting.
-T or F
+- Just walking around or standing seems to be sufficient to soften the deleterious effect of sitting.
+T or F Answer: True

-6. If you have a sedentary desk/computer job, you would be well served to have some structure part of your day standing or walking – on the order of several hours worth.
+- If you have a sedentary desk/computer job, you would be well served to have some structure part of your day standing or walking – on the order of several hours worth.
 T or F Answer: T That’s the implication of this study.
 This column was written by Dr John Whitcomb at Brookfield Longevity in Brookfield Wisconsin.